Blog contributors: Jay Peters, Risk Assessment Practice Leader; Denis Conley, Technical Expert; Chris Turner, Associate Hydrogeologist

 1. PFAS were detected in approximately 4% of the public drinking water systems with more than 10,000 users as part of the Unregulated Contaminant Monitoring Rule Round 3 (UCMR3) testing conducted from 2013 to 2015.

-3. Between 2017 and 2018, class action lawsuits against the manufacturers of PFAS, Dupont and 3M, were settled.
+3. Between 2017 and 2018, lawsuits against the manufacturers of PFAS were settled.
 These settlements, combined with publicizing the results of PFAS investigations and drinking water supply treatment programs, increased public awareness of PFAS environmental contamination.

-4. Responding to the growing body of evidence that PFAS contamination may originate from many sources — and may be associated with adverse health effects at low exposure levels — state regulatory agencies have responded by developing their own standards and screening levels, most of which are lower than the EPA HAL.
+4. Responding to the growing body of evidence that PFAS contamination may originate from many sources — and may be associated with adverse health effects at low exposure levels — state regulatory agencies are developing their own standards and screening levels, most of which are lower than the EPA HAL.
 These new standards are driving the investigation of PFAS in environmental media.

 What types of sites could have PFAS contamination?